Checklist for direct transit with Passar

 - The TIR transit procedure is a purely paper-based solution (more time-consuming and in practice now only used in countries that are not yet connected to the CTP).

-Railcontrol.
-A different procedure applies for rail traffic.
+Railcontrol: A part from the common transit procedure a different procedure applies for rail traffic.
 Please refer to the information in regulation 16-01.
 The RailControl program is used for declaring goods in rail freight transport.

 - The ATA Carnet is used mainly for temporary importation and exportation.
 However, it also allows for a transit procedure.
 This requires you to request additional transit sections for the ATA Carnet from the competent chamber of commerce (according to your company's domicile).
 Frequent examples of use: